bootdotdev/blog/content/backend/dont-start-with-frameworks.md

   - /img/800/pythongopherblue.png.webp
 imageAlts:
   - "Midjourney prompt: gopher fighter python fantasy blue dark"
-draft: true
 ---

 Look, I don't hate frameworks.
 I'm not as starry-eyed as some other developers, especially when it comes to *back-end* frameworks, but I don't think there's anything wrong with using tools that make you productive.
 On the contrary, I'm *always* trying to find tools that make me as productive as possible.

-That said, I'm adamant that you should not *start* with frameworks when you're learning back-end development.
+That said, I'm adamant that you should not *start* with frameworks when you're [learning back-end development](https://boot.dev).
 I'm not saying you shouldn't use them at all, but I am saying that they are a poor tool for learning.

 ## Frameworks automate the boring stuff

-Frameworks are *great* at automating all that boring stuff, like boilerplate code, authentication, and database migrations.
+Frameworks are *great* at automating all that boring stuff, like boilerplate code, authentication, and [database migrations](/clean-code/death-taxes-and-database-migrations/).
 Who wants to do the same thing over and over again?

 Trouble is, when you're just starting, those boring details are *exactly* the things you should be practicing.
 They're the building blocks of back-end applications, the foundations of what you need to know.
 And when you use a framework, you're missing out on all that good stuff.

 Like any good developer, I use a library and call `sha256.Hash(text)` when I need to hash some data.
 I don't try to write my cryptography from scratch!
-That said, I've taken the time to learn and understand *why* sha256 is a good choice in a given scenario, and what security it provides me.
+That said, I've taken the time to learn and understand *why* [sha256](/cryptography/how-sha-2-works-step-by-step-sha-256/) is a good choice in a given scenario, and what security it provides me.
 Similarly, when you're learning back-end development, frameworks are just too high-level to be a good starting point.

 ## Frameworks are easy to learn, that's the whole point